Condense, Don't Just Prune: Enhancing Efficiency and Performance in MoE Layer Pruning: Experiments

 \subsection{Zero-Shot Evaluation}

 To assess the effectiveness of our condensation approach in a purely zero-shot setting, we evaluate \texttt{CD-MoE-S} and \texttt{CD-MoE-SR} on eight downstream tasks without any additional fine-tuning.
-As shown in Table~\ref{tab:tab1}, we report each model’s performance alongside its memory reduction ratio.
+Table~\ref{tab:tab1} shows the results on \textit{DeepSeekMoE-16B}, we report each model's performance alongside its memory reduction ratio.
 Because pruning different layers can lead to varying memory footprints, we normalize the number of pruned layers so that all methods operate under comparable memory budgets.

-Specifically, \ding{182}~\textbf{Comparison to Baselines:} Under similar memory constraints, both \texttt{CD-MoE-S} and \texttt{CD-MoE-SR} consistently outperform the layer-pruning baselines---\textit{BlockTrim} and \textit{LayerTrim}---highlighting the importance of preserving the most informative MoE experts.
-Moreover, Figure~\ref{fig:fig2} plots the average accuracy against increasing pruning rates and memory savings, illustrating that the performance gap between \texttt{CD-MoE} and conventional pruning techniques \emph{widens} as pruning becomes more aggressive. \ding{183}~\textbf{Comparison to Small Dense LLMs:} Notably, even without fine-tuning, \texttt{CD-MoE-S} and \texttt{CD-MoE-SR} often surpass smaller dense LLMs of comparable size (e.g., BLOOM-3B, OpenLLaMA-3B).
+Specifically, \ding{182}~\textbf{Comparison to Baselines:} Under similar memory constraints, both \texttt{CD-MoE-S} and \texttt{CD-MoE-SR} consistently outperform the baselines---\textit{Block Drop}, \textit{Layer Drop} and \textit{M-SMoE}---highlighting the importance of preserving the most informative MoE experts.
+Moreover, Figure~\ref{fig:fig2} plots the average accuracy against increasing pruning rates and memory savings, illustrating that the performance gap between \texttt{CD-MoE} and conventional pruning techniques widens as pruning becomes more aggressive. \ding{183}~\textbf{Comparison to Small Dense LLMs:} Notably, even without fine-tuning, \texttt{CD-MoE-S} and \texttt{CD-MoE-SR} often surpass smaller dense LLMs of comparable size (e.g., BLOOM-3B, OpenLLaMA-3B).
 This suggests that training a dense model from scratch at a reduced scale does not match the performance of selectively condensed MoE architectures that retain high-value parameters. \ding{184}~\textbf{\texttt{CD-MoE-S} vs. \texttt{CD-MoE-SR}:} In zero-shot mode, \texttt{CD-MoE-S} exhibits comparable or slightly superior performance to \texttt{CD-MoE-SR}.
 However, as detailed in Section~\ref{sec:sec43}, the routed experts in \texttt{CD-MoE-SR} confer a substantial advantage during fine-tuning: they enable nearly 98\% of the original performance to be recovered in just a few hours on a single 80GB A100 GPU.

-The results for \textit{Qwen1.5-MoE-A2.7B} is reported in Appendix \ref{Appendix:qwen}.
+Table~\ref{tab:tab8} and Table~\ref{tab:tab9} presents the results on the \textit{Qwen1.5-MoE-A2.7B} and \textit{Qwen2-MoE-57B-A14B}.
+Under similar memory costs, the advantages of \texttt{CD-MoE} over baseline methods are \textbf{more pronounced}, and with more than a 20\% reduction in memory usage, the average accuracy approaches that of the original model.
+We attribute this to the fact that the Qwen series MoE models have a larger proportion of shared experts, as shown in Table~\ref{tab:tab5}. \texttt{CD-MoE} preserves these experts, enabling the condensed model to retain more knowledge acquired during the pre-training phase.